bdjohnson529/bdjohnson529.github.io/ruby/ruby-syntax/blocks.md

 parent: Ruby
 parent_path: /ruby/
 ---
 Blocks are, well, *blocks* of code which can be passed into methods.
 A block can be enclosed by `do..end` or by brackets `{..}`.
-For example, blocks are often passed to iterators, to perform the same function on members of an array.
+Blocks are often passed to iterators, to perform the same function on members of an array.
 Consider this code:
 ```ruby
 [1,2,3].each do |x|
     puts x + 2